-The Cincinnati Insurance Companies vision is to be the best at serving independent agents.
-To achieve this, they intend to use the 1819 Partnership as a way to create, discover, and test ideas to provide products, services, and expertise that delivers on the needs of their clients.
+The vision of the Cincinnati Insurance Companies is to be the best at serving independent agents.
+To achieve this, they are using the 1819 partnership as a way to create, discover and test ideas to provide products, services and expertise that delivers on the needs of their clients.
 The CIC Innovation Lab @ 1819 will enable access to talent, development of an environment and scalable platform to accelerate innovation, and creation of a culture of innovation with their associates and agencies.

 CincyTech transforms innovation into high performing life science and digital companies in Southwest Ohio.
 Its highly-skilled team provides advice and capital to entrepreneurs, helps research institutions commercialize technology through startups, and catalyzes investment from individuals and institutions into regional companies, which create jobs, economic vitality and wealth in Southwest Ohio.
-As the 1819 Venture Lab serves as a pipeline for new startups that will need incubation and further help/involvement from our regional ecosystem, tremendous synergies exist with having CincyTech in the building
+As the 1819 Venture Lab serves as a pipeline for new startups that will need incubation and further help and involvement from our regional ecosystem, tremendous synergies exist with having CincyTech in the building.

-The mission of EPA is to protect human health and the environment.
-The agency develops and enforces regulations, gives grants, studies environmental issues, sponsor partnerships, teaches people about the environment, and publishes information in order to achieve their mission.
+The mission of the EPA is to protect human health and the environment.
+The agency develops and enforces regulations, gives grants, studies environmental issues, sponsors partnerships, teaches people about the environment and publishes information in order to achieve their mission.

 Fifth Third Bank

-Overview: The bank envisions an evolving creative space in which it will prototype, learn and collaborate with other businesses within the 1819 Innovation Hub.
-Members of Fifth Third’s innovation team plan to remain headquartered at ONE67, the bank’s innovation center at its downtown campus, but will regularly utilize its 1819 innovation space to work with UC students, faculty and industry partners.
-Several IT positions will permanently relocate to 1819.
+Inside Fifth Third Bank's evolving creative space within the 1819 Innovation Hub, team members are prototyping, learning and collaborating with other businesses.
+Members of Fifth Third’s innovation team remain headquartered at ONE67, the bank’s innovation center at its downtown campus, but they regularly utilize the 1819 innovation space to work with UC students, faculty and industry partners.

 Great American Insurance Group

-Overview: IncludeHealth is an Ohio-based digital health and performance company delivering next-generation musculoskeletal care and training.
-Recognized with 28 international innovation and health awards, their proprietary technology is used in orthopedics, neuroscience, pediatric care, senior care, government and general wellness.
-IncludeHealth will dedicate more than half of its space to a “connected clinic” showcasing its technology.
+IncludeHealth is an Ohio-based digital health and performance company delivering next-generation musculoskeletal care and training.
+Recognized with 28 international innovation and health awards, the company's proprietary technology is used in orthopedics, neuroscience, pediatric care, senior care, government and general wellness.
+IncludeHealth has dedicated more than half of its 1819 space to a “connected clinic” showcasing its technology.

-Overview: Kao USA Inc. is a leading manufacturer of premium beauty care brands that are recognized around the world for their innovation and quality.
-The Kao USA Inc. portfolio includes; Jergens® and Curel® hand and body lotions; Biore® facial care; John Frieda® hair care, Ban® antiperspirants, as well as Goldwell, KMS and Oribe professional hair care and Molton Brown products for body and home.
-Kao USA plans to use its new innovation center to highlight top innovation initiatives and recruit prospective employees.
-Kao USA will also work with UC’s Venture Lab — a leading technology accelerator and business incubator — to fast-track and test new ideas.
+Kao USA Inc. is a leading manufacturer of premium beauty care brands that are recognized around the world for their innovation and quality.
+The Kao USA Inc. portfolio includes Jergens® and Curel® hand and body lotions; Biore® facial care; John Frieda® hair care; Ban® antiperspirants; Goldwell, KMS and Oribe professional hair care; and Molton Brown products for body and home.
+Kao USA uses its 1819 innovation space to highlight top innovation initiatives and recruit prospective employees.
+Kao USA also works with UC’s Venture Lab — a leading technology accelerator and business incubator — to fast-track and test new ideas.

-Kingsgate is a second-generation, family-owned logistics company, founded in 1986.
+Kingsgate is a second-generation, family-owned logistics company founded in 1986.
 It provides logistics support and transportation freight services for companies throughout North America.
 Having more than doubled in size over the past three years, Kingsgate has seen the supply chain industry change dramatically over three decades.
-Ready to take the next step with UC, Kingsgate’s newest location at 1819 will provide the opportunity for UC students to directly engage with company employees through co-op and internships, classes and programs, and allow the company to access the talent it needs by co-locating less than a mile from campus.
+Ready to take the next step with UC, Kingsgate’s newest location at 1819 will provide the opportunity for UC students to directly engage with company employees through co-ops, internships, classes and programs, while also allowing the company to access the talent it needs by co-locating less than a mile from campus.

 This innovative collaboration is driven by Restock Kroger and provides the Kroger Technology team another creative space to partner and develop solutions to redefine the grocery customer experience.
 Within this Knowledge Action Center, Kroger’s R&D engineer and software developers work alongside UC faculty.
 The partnership also features a dynamic student co-op and internship program.

 Lightship Capital is a nationally recognized startup accelerator that serves underrepresented, tech-driven startups through mentorship, specialized curriculum, partnerships and capital investments, providing them the resources and guidance they need to scale.
-Hillman is under the venture fund, Lighship Capiital.
-Lightship engages Executives-in-Residence with experience at corporations including Yum!
-Brands, Procter & Gamble, Cincinnati Children’s Hospital, and more.
-Their EIRs are thoughtfully matched to our portfolio companies based on industry, experience, and their ability to create meaningful wins for our founders.
+Hillman is under the venture fund Lightship Capital.
+Lightship engages executives in residence with experience at corporations including Yum!
+Brands, Procter & Gamble, Cincinnati Children’s Hospital and more.
+Their EIRs are thoughtfully matched to portfolio companies based on industry, experience and their ability to create meaningful wins for founders.

 Live Well Collaborative

 Microsoft enables digital transformation for the era of an intelligent cloud and an intelligent edge.
 Its mission is to empower every person and every organization on the planet to achieve more.
-Together, Microsoft and the 1819 Innovation Hub plan to develop programs for skilling students, engaging faculty to solve core research and innovation initiatives, and enhance skilling programs for enterprise customers within the Cincinnati Innovation District.
+Together, Microsoft and the 1819 Innovation Hub are developing programs for skilling students, engaging faculty to solve core research and innovation initiatives, and enhance skilling programs for enterprise customers within the Cincinnati Innovation District.

 The Occupational Safety and Health Act of 1970 established NIOSH as a research agency focused on the study of worker safety and health, and empowering employers and workers to create safe and healthy workplaces.
 NIOSH is part of the U.S. Centers for Disease Control and Prevention.
 It has the mandate to assure “every man and woman in the Nation safe and healthful working conditions and to preserve our human resources.”